-Our current 8-week series runs
+Our current workshop series meets

 To enroll or for more information